64 Favorite Brain Breaks for Kids

 The game leader puts his or her head down and counts to 10.
 At the same time, the rest of the group scatters into one of four designated corners.
 Before picking up his or her head, the leader calls out one corner.
 Anyone in that corner sits out.
 The game continues until only one person is left, and then he or she leads the next time the game is played.

-Video Educational Brain Breaks by Grade Level
+Video Brain Breaks for Kids by Grade Level

 64. Brain-break compilations by grade level